exercism/go/README.md

 └── README.md
 ```

 This list of files *can vary* across exercises.
-Not all exercise
+Not all exercises use
-utilize all of the available files, but they are available for use
-should an exercise need to adjust itself against [the global problem-specification repository](https://github.com/exercism/problem-specifications/tree/master/exercises).
-This
+all of these files.
+Exercises originate their test data and README
+text from the Exercism [problem-specification repository](https://github.com/exercism/problem-specifications/tree/master/exercises).
-repository helps collect common information for all exercises across
+This repository collects common information for all exercises across all
-all tracks.
-However, should local track-specific modifications or
+tracks.
+However, should track-specific documentation need to be
+included with the exercise, files in an exercise's `.meta/` directory
-enhancements be made with respect to the global problem specifications
+can be used to override or augment the exercise's README.
-they may be performed by the presence of specifically named files in
-an exercises `.meta/` directory.

-So let's quickly run through each potential file and briefly describe
+So let's quickly run through each file and briefly describe it:
-what and why it is.

 * **cases_test.go** - This file contains [generated test cases](#generating-test-cases),
   and will only be present in some exercises.
 These will be